 Governance is brought up numerous times throughout the professional practices because it comes into play at multiple stages of the planning process.
 The existing governance structure of an organization must be taken into account when assessing the organization’s current state.
 However, the organization must also be willing to make changes to the governance stricture to maximize BCM Program effectiveness.

 Governance spans all levels of an organization, and different approaches must be implemented at various levels.
 The integration of BCM must start at the top of the governance structure and then work its way into all the other levels in various capacities.

 It is impossible to effectively integrate BCM into the governance structure without the commitment of an organization’s top-level executives and or Board of Directors.
 Achieving this commitment will usually require the Business Continuity professional to spend time communicating directly with at least some of the executives assigned as a BCM Program sponsors.

 Once the top-level executives commit to incorporating BCM into the organization’s structure, the implementation should happen at each different level of the structure.
 Every organization will need to assign BCM tasks to stakeholders at various levels.

 They are often referred to as BCM leads, champions, coordinators or some other title depending on the organization.
 A BCM champion is responsible for a specific team or division and must ensure that all relevant policies, documentation and training materials are updated and distributed to the team or division.

 Right stakeholders are a key

-StratoGrid Advisory is a Business Continuity Management and IT Advisory firm in Ottawa that can provide you with the experience and knowledge needed to successfully implement BCP Program in your organization.
+StratoGrid Advisory is a Business Continuity Management (BCM) Advisory firm in the Ottawa/Gatineau region that can provide you with the experience and knowledge needed to successfully implement a BCM Program in your organization.